 I have 3 grown up boys with 2 living at home with my husband and I. I am very family orientated and I love family get-togethers, reading and travelling whenever I can.

-Steven Wallis – Principal: I’m in my third year now working as principal at Seacliff Primary School.
+Steven Wallis – Principal: I’m in my fourth year now working as principal at Seacliff Primary School.
 I began my career working in the Education Department from 1981 -1990.
 Then I had 30 years of working in a diverse range of independent and international schools before coming to Seacliff.
 Over this time, my appreciation for the important role that a Governing Council plays in the life of a school has grown tremendously.
 I truly believe that the best outcomes for children come when there is a close community relationship between staff, parents/caregivers and students.
 The Governing Council, and its various sub-committees, certainly helps this to happen.

 Governing councils are bodies that govern school.
 At South Australian Government schools and the school principal works together with the council or management committee to develop future directions for their site.